Where can I get help in bringing my family to Australia?

 How does it work and how long does it take?

-There may be more spaces available for Regular Migration Programs than the Special Humanitarian Program.
+Applying for this visa will cost money.
+However, there may be more spaces available for Regular Migration Programs than the Special Humanitarian Program.
+Please note that there can also be long delays in processing times for this option.

 Where can I find more information?